Skip to main content

 'Taming the Dark Energy of EU Law' is a Leverhulme Trust-funded four-year project.
 It explores the unwritten constitution produced by the specific and essential characteristics of the EU and of EU law, including primacy, mutual trust, and autonomy.
 The project adopts a dark energy metaphor to underline how these characteristics expanded to fill empty Treaty spaces, establishing the deep structure of EU law and propelling its constitutional significance while remaining, for the most part, textually invisible – a constitutional energy detected, but not yet well understood.

-The project team – at present, Principal Investigator, Niamh Nic Shuibhne and Postdoctoral Research Fellow, Eleftheria Asimakopoulou - are studying the EU’s written and unwritten constitutions in a holistic way, building on perspectives that consider the extent to which the internal and external spheres of EU action are (and should) be legally distinct.
-A third researcher will join the team in autumn 2025.
-The project is also supporting an Early Career Fellowship, held by Bob Roth.
+The project team – Principal Investigator, Niamh Nic Shuibhne; Postdoctoral Research Fellow, Eleftheria Asimakopoulou; and PhD researcher, Claire Patterson - is studying the EU’s written and unwritten constitutions in a holistic way, building on perspectives that consider the extent to which the internal and external spheres of EU action are (and should) be legally distinct.
+The project is also supporting Early Career Fellowships, held by Bob Roth in 2025 and Sara Canduzzi in 2026.